insightlake/Cloud-Lake/README.md

 License
 ------
-InsightLake Report Maker is closed source but distributed to be used freely.
+InsightLake Cloud Lake is closed source but distributed to be used freely.
 Please contact contact@insightlake.com for details.

 Getting Help
 ----------